hapijs/hapi/docs/Reference.md

 the default response code.

 Any value provided to `reply()` (including no value) will be used as the response sent back to the client.
-This means calling `reply()` with a value in an extension function or authentication function will be considered an error and will terminate the request lifecycle.
+This means calling `reply()` with a value in an [extension methods](#serverextevent-method-options) or authentication function will be considered an error and will terminate the [request lifecycle](#request-lifecycle).
 With the exception of the handler function, all other methods provide the `reply.continue()` method which instructs the framework to continue processing the request without setting a response.